Tangorin-AP/genius-next/README.md

 1. **Create a Neon or Supabase Postgres** database.
 Copy the connection string (e.g. `postgresql://...`).
 2. In Vercel → Project → **Environment Variables**:
-   - `DATABASE_PROVIDER=postgresql`
    - `DATABASE_URL=<your-postgres-connection-string>`
+   - Optional but recommended: `DATABASE_PROVIDER=postgresql`
    - During install the build will run `scripts/sync-prisma-provider.mjs`, which rewrites `prisma/schema.prisma` so Prisma uses the matching datasource provider.
-(Defaults to `sqlite` when `DATABASE_PROVIDER` is not set.)
+If `DATABASE_PROVIDER` is not set, the script will infer the correct provider from `DATABASE_URL` (e.g. Postgres URLs automatically flip the schema to `postgresql`).
 3. Add a build hook or first deploy; then run migrations (from your local machine):
    ```bash
    # push schema to remote db